dtklumpp/bricks-client/README.md

 A site for crowdfunding social movements.
 Users identify promising young visionaries, and browse funding goals, deadlines, and details to select a campaign.
 As in groupon or kickstarter, when a pledge goal is met, all payments are made simultaneously.

-This repo contains the client-side React app; API in Django found [here](https://github.com/dtklumpp/bricks-api)
+This repo contains the client-side React app; for the API in Django, look [here](https://github.com/dtklumpp/bricks-api)

 ## Contents